Characterizing the existence of a Borel complete expansion

-The second part of the paper exploits the fact that the class $\Flat(\Phi)$ of flat models of $\Phi^\flat$ is axiomatized by the sentence $\Phi^\flat\wedge\Ax\in (L^\flat)_{\omega_1,\omega}$.
+The second part of the paper exploits the fact that the class $\Flat(\phi)$ of flat models of $\phi^\flat$ is axiomatized by the sentence $\phi^\flat\wedge\Ax\in (L^\flat)_{\omega_1,\omega}$.
 Non-Hausdorff flat models correspond to flattenings of sharp structures $(M,\F)$ where $\F$ is something other than $\F_\infty$, which in turn codes the structure of an expansion $M^*$ of $M$.
-In Section~\ref{precise} we make this correspondence precise and then in Section~\ref{BCexpansions}, by applying Morley's theorem to the $(L^\flat)_{\omega_1,\omega}$-sentence $\Phi^\flat\wedge\Ax$, we see that the existence of a Borel complete expansion of a model of $\Phi$ is equivalent to Hjorth's notion of `$S_\infty$ divides $Aut(M)$' for some countable $M\models\Phi$.\footnote{In \cite{Hjorth}, Hjorth proved that $Aut(M)$ satisfies the Topological Vaught Conjecture on analytic sets if and only if $S_\infty$ divides $Aut(M)$.} This connection is indirect, in that we prove that each of these properties is equivalent to $\Phi^\flat\wedge\Ax$ having arbitrarily large models, which in turn is equivalent to this infinitary theory having Ehrenfeucht-Mostowski models.
+In Section~\ref{precise} we make this correspondence precise and then in Section~\ref{BCexpansions}, by applying Morley's theorem to the $(L^\flat)_{\omega_1,\omega}$-sentence $\phi^\flat\wedge\Ax$, we see that the existence of a Borel complete expansion of a model of $\phi$ is equivalent to Hjorth's notion of `$S_\infty$ divides $\Aut(M)$' for some countable $M\models\phi$.\footnote{In \cite{Hjorth}, Hjorth proved that $\Aut(M)$ fails the Topological Vaught Conjecture on analytic sets if and only if $S_\infty$ divides $\Aut(M)$.} This connection is indirect, in that we prove that each of these properties is equivalent to $\phi^\flat\wedge\Ax$ having arbitrarily large models, which in turn is equivalent to this infinitary theory having Ehrenfeucht-Mostowski models.
 The following result is proved as Theorem~\ref{HjorthThm} in Section 5.

-\begin{Theorem} The following are equivalent for a sentence $\Phi\in L_{\omega_1,\omega}$. \begin{enumerate} \item $\Phi$ has a Borel complete expansion (i.e., there is some countable $L'\supseteq L$ and $\psi\in (L')_{\omega_1,\omega}$ such that $\psi\vdash \phi$ and $\psi$ is Borel complete); \item $\Phi^\flat\wedge\Ax$ has arbitrarily large models; \item $\Phi^\flat\wedge\Ax$ admits Ehrenfeucht-Mostowski models; \item $S_\infty $ divides $Aut(M)$ for some countable $M\models \Phi$. \end{enumerate} \end{Theorem}
+\begin{theorem} The following are equivalent for a sentence $\phi\in L_{\omega_1,\omega}$. \begin{enumerate} \item $\phi$ has a Borel complete expansion (i.e., there is some countable $L'\supseteq L$ and $\psi\in (L')_{\omega_1,\omega}$ such that $\psi\vdash \phi$ and $\psi$ is Borel complete); \item $\phi^\flat\wedge\Ax$ has arbitrarily large models; \item $\phi^\flat\wedge\Ax$ admits Ehrenfeucht-Mostowski models; \item $S_\infty $ divides $\Aut(M)$ for some countable $M\models \phi$. \end{enumerate} \end{theorem}